 This school understands that improving attendance is everyone's business; that barriers to accessing education are wide and complex, both within and beyond the school gates; and that they are often specific to individual pupils and families.
+We recognise that good attendance begins with school being somewhere pupils want to be - a calm, orderly, safe and supporting environment.

-Some pupils find it harder than others to attend school so at all stages of improving attendance, we are committed to working with pupils and parents to remove any barriers by building strong and trusting relationships and working together to put the right support in place.
+Some pupils find it harder than others to attend school so at all stages of improving attendance, we are committed to working in partnership with pupils and parents collaboratively to remove any barriers by building strong and trusting relationships and working together to put the right support in place.
 This Policy seeks to explain how, and it has due regard for relevant legislation, and statutory and non-statutory guidance including, but not limited to:

-- The Education Act 1996 - The Education Act 2002 - The Equality Act 2010 and the Human Rights Act 1998 (HRA) which sets out the fundamental right and freedoms that everyone is entitled to, and the UN Convention on the rights of the child - The Education (Pupil Registration) (England) Regulations 2006 (As amended) - Statutory guidance on School behaviour and attendance: parental responsibility measures - Statutory guidance Keeping children safe in education - Non-statutory guidance Behaviour in schools: advice for Head teachers and school staff - Non-statutory guidance Working together to improve school attendance - Non statutory guidance Supporting pupils with medical conditions at school - [insert LA Attendance Policy e.g. Children & Family Services School Absence Enforcement Policy (and provide a link to a copy parents can read)].
+- The Education Act 1996 - The Education Act 2002 - The Equality Act 2010 and the Human Rights Act 1998 (HRA) which sets out the fundamental right and freedoms that everyone is entitled to, and the UN Convention on the rights of the child - The Anti-social Behaviour Act 2003 - The School Attendance (Pupil Registration) (England) Regulations 2024 - The Education (Penalty Notices) (England) (Amendment) Regulations 2024 - The Education (Information about Individual Pupils) (England) (Amendment) Regulations 2024 - Statutory guidance on School behaviour and attendance: parental responsibility measures - Statutory guidance Keeping children safe in education - Statutory guidance Working together to improve school attendance - Statutory guidance Arranging education for children who cannot attend school because of health needs - Non-statutory guidance Behaviour in schools: advice for Head teachers and school staff - Non statutory guidance Supporting pupils at school with medical conditions